kandelvijaya/website/content/post/fp-functor.md

 Notes:

 1. We encapsulate the real optional inside a **Maybe** struct.
 We also type erase the eventual value that the optional would have.
-Dont worry, we can get the value back to original type.
+Don't worry, we can get the value back to original type.

 Conforming to Functor is pretty similar as:
 ```swift